cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

     event.preventDefault();
   }
 ```
 Terra Table comes with additional helpers to manage state, in this case we want to determine if the selection has selected or unselected the table row key in our state.
-So we use the utility method `updatedMulitSelectedKeys`, which returns an array of the keys following the addition or removing of the key passed.
+So we use the utility method `updatedMulitSelectedKeys`, which takes an array of keys and returns a new array of keys following the addition or removal of the key passed.
 We then set this as our state.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();